Optimal two-qubit gates in recurrence protocols of entanglement purification: Method

-(I) Two unitary transformations $\rho \rightarrow U(\boldsymbol{\alpha}) \rho U(\boldsymbol{\alpha})^\dagger$ are applied locally at $A$ and $B$ (see Fig.~\ref{fig:purifscheme}), where $U$ is a general two-qubit unitary described by a parameter vector $\boldsymbol{\alpha}$.
+(i) Two unitary transformations $\rho \rightarrow U(\boldsymbol{\alpha}) \rho U(\boldsymbol{\alpha})^\dagger$ are applied locally at $A$ and $B$ (see Fig.~\ref{fig:purifscheme}), where $U$ is a general two-qubit unitary described by a parameter vector $\boldsymbol{\alpha}$.
 After the application of the quantum operation the four-qubit system attains the state

-(II) One of the pairs $(A_2,B_2)$ is then locally measured in the standard basis.
-There are four possible states, i.e., 4-dimensional vectors, in which one can find the measured pair:
+(ii) One of the pairs $(A_2,B_2)$ is then locally measured in the standard basis.
+There are four possible states, i.e., four-dimensional vectors, in which one can find the measured pair:

 A successful measurement of one of the states $\ket{i}$ with $i\in\{1,2,3,4\}$ results in a state for the other qubit

 with probability